mdmdirector/mdmdirector/getting_involved_docs/contribute.md

 List of steps on how to make a contribution

-- File issues
+- File issues using the [bug](/mdmdirector/getting_involved_docs/ISSUE_TEMPLATE/bug.md)template.

-- Open Pull Requests
+- Open Pull Requests using the steps outlined below:

 [Sample Pull Request](sample_pr.md)